PRGottinger/destination-briefing/README.md

 ## Project Requirements:
 - Intergrating Information from Multiple Server-side APIs:
-    We used FCC Weather API and Travel Briefing API
+    We used FCC Weather API and Travel Briefing API.

 - Alternate CSS Framwork other than Bootstrap:
     We intergrated Bulma Framework into the UI.